 "I hope that this batch of Comrades has as much usefulness as enthusiasm," Carlos told the horse as he noted the first new recruit for the Cause.
 His brown hair with a bit of grey on the temples was neatly combed back on his clean shaven chiselled face.
 He sported a Chicago made brown vested business suit and Texan cowboy boots with real scuffs only made possible by many miles in the saddle.
-"At least this one is old enough to grow a real beard, and probably knows more about cavalry chargers against the enemy than John Wayne, Buster Keaton or Miguel Cervantes," he related to the Belgian mare with feet as big as a Clydesdale and legs that could carry her and anyone on or strapped behind her as fast as any Thoroughbred.
+"At least this one is old enough to grow a real beard, and probably knows more about cavalry chargers against the enemy than John Wayne, Buster Keaton or Miguel Cervantes," Carlos related to the Belgian mare with feet as big as a Clydesdale and legs that could carry anything strapped on a wagon behind her as fast as any Thoroughbred could run without a rider.
 Such was, so far anyway, faster than most pursuit vehicles, as long as the chase wasn't on concrete.

 "This volunteer is John Smith by name," Carlos related with rolling eyebrows to the mare upon hearing the American arrival state who he was to the first inspector.
-"Does he know that he's risking jail and deportation to another country other than his own if his real reason for being here is discovered before he got to Republican held Spain, or winds up in Fascist controlled areas?" he continued, recalling how this man who (according to the political and medical screeners in New York) refused to lie, or be lied to.
-Those two skills, lying that is, was of course what had to get used to in any War between men or, for that matter, domestic disputes with women, would be the most avoided or dangerous man in the 'honest Abe' Lincoln Brigade.
+"Does he know that he's risking jail and deportation to another country other than his own if his real reason for being here is discovered before he gets to Republican held Spain, or winds up in Fascist controlled areas?" he continued, recalling how this man who (according to the political and medical screeners in New York) refused to lie, or be lied to.
+Those two skills, lying that is, was of course what one had to get used to in any War pitting man against man.
+Or, for that matter, domestic disputes between man and any woman.

 "And the next one," Carlos continued to his grey equine Comrade, this time in Basque Spanish, as none of the gentrified Frenchmen or women around him were interested in his 'peasant working man's charm' anymore.
 "Tim Jackson," he said regarding the man who introduced himself to the Inspector as Leroy Jones.
-"A man of color, darker than either of us," the Basque handler said of the six foot tall and ten feet proud Negro wearing an American Army tunic from the Great War, bearing medals from the French Army for bravery in that conflict.
-Wrapping his muscular legs were torn, blood stained trousers with leather footwear which were more rages than hides.
-"But, this Black veteran of from a War fought for the rights and profits of White men has the Light of Hope, Justice and what I hope isn't any more than a healthy dose of Revenge in his eyes," Carlos observed of the dark as coal no doubt Grandson of a slave who stood in line behind John Smith.
+"A man of color, darker than either of us," the Basque handler said of the six foot tall and ten feet proud Negro wearing an American Army tunic from the Great War bearing medals from the French Army for bravery in that conflict.
+Wrapping his muscular legs were torn, blood stained trousers with leather footwear which were more rags than hides.
+"But, this Black veteran from a War fought for the rights and profits of White men has the Light of Hope, Justice and what I hope isn't any more than a healthy dose of Revenge in his eyes," Carlos observed of the dark as coal, no doubt Grandson of a slave who stood in line behind John Smith.
 The white as toxic snow Aryan businessman who, if he was clad in a German Army uniform and trim around the ears, would be the poster Mensch for 'SS Fashion Model of the Year'.